MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 ---
 title: 'Use data from Azure Data Explorer in Power BI'
-description: 'In this article, you learn how to import a query from Azure Data Explorer and visualize it in a Power BI report.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/24/2022
+description: 'Learn how to use Azure Data Explorer data in Power BI.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/24/2022